VNG-Realisatie/nlx/docs/docs/try-nlx/retrieve-a-demo-certificate.md

 Rename the file from `certificate.crt` to `org.crt` and store the file next to your private key.

->  If you are using Windows make sure that you select `All files` as file type when saving your certificate.
-If you do not do this Windows will add the extenstion `txt` to the file.
+>  If you are using Windows, make sure that you select `All files` as file type when saving your certificate.
+If you do not do this, Windows will add the extension `txt` to the file.

 ### Verification